Contact B'nai B'rith

 UNHRC Video Statements

-B’nai B’rith International’s U.N.-accredited representatives have addressed the UNHRC to condemn the unprecedented COI from the COI’s creation in 2021.
+B’nai B’rith International’s U.N.-accredited representatives have addressed the UNHRC to condemn the unprecedented COI from its creation.